mindreframer/learning-meteorjs/Readme.md

 ## Templates

   - head tags + body tags from all html files will be concatenated and sent as one file to the client

+  - has callbacks
+    - rendered
+    - created
+    - destroyed

+  - this.data -> the object, that was passed to the template

+## Collections